About this listing

 for longer term guests, you will need to learn the recycle rules which are fairly easy.

 -try to use your inside voices in the stairwell late at night.

 Hello!
 Welcome to NYC if you are visiting this city.
 And "How do you do!?" if I am visiting your city.
-I have hosted guests everywhere I have lived in the past years, in Paris, Playa Del Carmen Mexico, Toronto Canada, Montreal, Killington Vermont and now here in my new home in NYC.
-From my experience I feel I make a great guest.
-I am a pretty heavy sleeper so noise does not bother me so much.
-I enjoy cooking and I keep my area clean and organized.
-We are all straight here but we are LGBT friendly.
+I have hosted guests everywhere I have lived in the past few years, in Paris, Playa Del Carmen Mexico, Toronto Canada, Montreal, Killington Vermont and now here in my new home in NYC.
+From my experience I feel I make a great guest as I have the hosts prospective.
+I am a pretty heavy sleeper so noise does not bother me. i enjoy cooking and i keep my area clean and organized. i am straight here but this space is LGBT friendly.